 In order to carry out day-to-day tasks, these fundamentals come into action such as how to count money, see the watch/ clock and tell time, read a bus schedule in order to catch one, follow the right directions at work, and check bank balances and use their bank account.
-By employing functional math skills, individuals are able to tackle problems that arise in their life or at work.
+By employing functional math skills, individuals are able to tackle problems that arise in their lives or at work.

-Adding more to it, this post in particular will describe and discuss a comprehensive functional math checklist that will help one determine the importance of functional math skills checklist.
+Adding more to it, this post in particular will describe and discuss a comprehensive functional math checklist that will help one determine the importance of a functional math skills checklist.

 Functional math skills